dynverse/dynbenchmark_results/02-metrics/01-metric_characterisation/README.md

-features on which can be split (`mtry` parameter) was set to 1% of all available features (instead of the default square-root of the number of features), as to make sure that predictive but highly correlated features (omnipresent in transcriptomics data) are not suppressed in the ranking.
+features on which can be split (`mtry` parameter) was set to 1% of all available features (instead of the default square-root of the number of features), as to make sure that predictive but highly correlated features, omnipresent in transcriptomics data, are not suppressed in the ranking.

 <p>